+- Over 6,500 volumes and 50,000 electronically accessible E-Book titles.

+- 60 periodicals in print format.

+- Databases:

-- Over 6,500 volumes and 50,000 electronically accessible E-Book titles. - 60 periodicals in print format. - Databases---Five periodical databases providing electronic access to approximately 3,700 periodical titles (abstracts and many in full text).
-These databases include: - Business Source Elite (EBSCO Host) - Regional Business News (EBSCO Host) - Country Study Database---Global Road Warrior Database providing information on 175 countries.
+Five periodical databases providing electronic access to approximately 3,700 periodical titles (abstracts and many in full text).
+These databases include, but not limited to:

+- o Business Source Elite (EBSCO Host) - o Regional Business News (EBSCO Host) - Country Study Database---Global Road Warrior Database providing information on 175 countries. - o Scholarly Journals, articles, and publications (ProQuest Host)

-The University of the Potomac Learning Resource Center/Library is an institutional member of the Association of College and Research Libraries and the American Library Association.
+The University of the Potomac LRC is an institutional member of the Association of College and Research Libraries and the American Library Association.